Shopify/packwerk/README.md

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
-Then, run `bundle exec rake test` to run the tests.
+Then, run `rake test` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.

 ## Limitations